drug-design/course/docs/chapters/peptidomimetics.md

 ### The Aim of Peptidomimetics
 *[Peptidomimetics]: Compounds that are peptide mimetics.
 They have non-peptide structures in part or in full, and mimic the the pharmacological activity of peptides.

-The aim of peptidomimetics is to find a non-peptidic molecule that mimics the action of a reference peptide ligand.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/aim-peptidomimetics-0aa311c2'><i class='fa fa-play' aria-hidden='true'></i></button>The aim of peptidomimetics is to find a non-peptidic molecule that mimics the action of a reference peptide ligand.
 A non-peptidic structure has also the advantage of providing the structural diversity necessary to allow optimization of specificity, oral bioavailability and pharmacokinetic properties.
 Also, in identifying an alternate series with different pharmacological properties, peptido-mimicry provides a powerful tool for creating proprietary molecules with a strong patent position.
 *[bioavailability]: The percentage of drug that is detected in the systemic circulation after its administration.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[pharmacokinetic]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.